 BLS/CPR and ACLS certification at time of hire with commitment to get ART within six (6) months of hire date.

-Three (3+) or more years of licensed working NP experience in trauma, surgical critical care and acute care surgery.
+Minimum six (6) months of licensed working NP experience in trauma, surgical critical care and/or acute care surgery.
 Due to advanced practice credentialing eligibility, clinical advanced practice experience must be within the last two years.